Mott the Hoople (novel): Plot

 Norman Mott, a young man and not a Hoople, has a number of picaresque adventures.

 Facing a prison sentence for refusing to be drafted into the Vietnam War, he takes a job (despite his abhorrence of regular employment) as a ticket taker for a traveling amusement fair.
 He moves into a boarding house where his friend Frank Pappas and two girls, midget Dolly and German immigrant Ulla, live.
 He has an affair with Dolly (despite already having a girlfriend, Sandra) and rejects Ulla.

 He cures Sandra of her fear of sex, then spends the next year and a half in prison, which he describes as comparable to working for a major corporation, except that "here they don’t let you out at night."

 After release from prison, Mott, now addicted to tranquilizer pills, returns to New York.
 He wanders around the city, and visits Pappas, who now works for quack evangelist Reverend Smiley Harley Gurrey.
 Ulla is also present, and after sleeping with Reverend Gurrey (which Pappas surreptitiously photographs) she unsuccessfully tries to induce Mott to murder her.

 Mott then accompanies an African-American friend on a road trip through the southern US, where they experience racist harassment.
 Mott then joins Sandra and her parents (Ethel and Spencer) in Florida, Ethel being a follower of Reverend Gurrey.
-Mott reluctantly accepts a job at Spencer's department store chain; he dulls his unhappiness with the work and with becoming a Hoople using alcohol and tranquilizers.
+Mott reluctantly accepts a job at Spencer's department store; he dulls his unhappiness with the work and with becoming a Hoople using alcohol and tranquilizers.
 He asks Sandra to marry him.

 Mott is invited to dinner with Sandra, Ethel, and Reverend Gurrey, where the latter two attempt to convert him to Christianity.
 Mott then facetiously attempts to convert them to Judaism, and, finally angered as Gurrey begins to say grace, begins to recite a Hebrew prayer, realizing that "I had arrived as an atheist, but they had made me a Jew."